Imago

 ADVERTISEMENT

 The remnants of Hurricane Priscilla, which weakened into a tropical storm, swept through Arizona in October and caused major weather disruptions.
-The storm brought unusually heavy rainfall for the month, leading to flash flooding across several areas, including Tempe, Phoenix, Mesa, and Scottsdale.
+The storm brought hefty monthly rainfall, flooding several areas, including Tempe, Phoenix, Mesa, and Scottsdale.
 Officials issued multiple flood warnings as streets filled with water and visibility dropped, creating hazardous travel conditions.
-The Arizona Fall League and other local sports events were also affected by the severe weather.
+The severe weather also impacted the Arizona Fall League and other local sports events.

-Tempe experienced some of the worst impacts on Monday, as a powerful thunderstorm hit the city.
-The intense rainfall caused flooding in several neighborhoods, along with storm damage such as downed trees and scattered debris.
+Likewise, Tempe experienced some of the worst impacts on Monday, as a powerful thunderstorm hit the city.
+The intense rainfall caused flooding in several neighborhoods and storm damage, such as downed trees and scattered debris.
 Mountain America Stadium, home to Arizona State University football, also sustained minor damage from the heavy winds and rain.
-Local emergency services were kept busy responding to calls of flooded roads and damaged property across the area.
+Local emergency services were busy responding to calls of flooded roads and damaged property across the area.

 ADVERTISEMENT

-The storm also led to widespread power outages throughout Maricopa County.
-By 2:00 p.m. local time, more than 36,000 homes and businesses were without electricity.
-The Salt River Project (SRP) reported over 26,000 outages, while the Arizona Public Service Company (APS) reported nearly 7,000 more.
 Although Hurricane Priscilla didn’t make landfall in Arizona, its lingering moisture pushed deep into the state, bringing over two inches of rain to the Phoenix area and even higher totals in southeastern and northern parts of Arizona!
-On the field, the Sun Devils are facing a catastrophic level of threat this weekend.
+On the field, the Sun Devils face a catastrophic threat this weekend.

 ADVERTISEMENT

-McGuire’s Red Raiders have become one of the most aggressive NIL-driven programs in the country.
-With the financial backing of Texas oil money, Texas Tech landed 21 transfers and completely revamped their roster, especially on the defense side, by bringing players like David Bailey (Stanford, the best player in the portal) and Romello Height (Georgia Tech).
-The investment is paying off handsomely—the Red Raiders are 5-0 and have beaten every opponent by at least 23+ points.
+McGuire’s Red Raiders have evolved into one of the most aggressive NIL-driven programs in the country.
+With the financial backing of Texas oil money, Texas Tech landed 21 transfers.
+It completely revamped its roster, especially on the defense side, by bringing players like David Bailey (Stanford, one of the best players in the portal) and Romello Height (Georgia Tech).
+The investment is paying off handsomely.
+The Red Raiders are 6-0, have beaten every opponent by at least 23+ points, and are ranked No. 7 in the latest AP poll.

 ADVERTISEMENT